FUN WITH TREE LAWNS

 We must seem like pretty serious killjoys at treeandneighborlaw.
 Yesterday, we dumped a bucket of water on backyard fun with fireworks.
 Today, we rain on your parade.

 Remember parades?
 Mobs of people, most of whom seem to be performing useless tasks while not social distancing, flowing down the street in a chaotic mob?
 Sort of like Minneapolis, but without the tang of pepper gas in the air.
-Back in the pre-COVID-19 days we had a lot of them on days like tomorrow.
+Back in the pre-COVID-19 days, we had a lot of them on days like tomorrow.
+And now, delta variant or no, they’re back.

-And back then, at least in small town America, confusion reigned over who owns and controls the tree lawn, that strip between your front sidewalk and the street.
-This July 4th, for a change, we’re not hearing the same question we hear every year: can I, Harry or Harriet Homeowner, keep parade watchers off my beautiful tree lawn (or, in the alternative, can I reserve the best seats for my family and friends)?
-Instead, it’s ‘can I make people squatting on my tree lawn wear masks?’
+And back then, at least in small-town America, confusion reigned over who owns and controls the tree lawn, that strip between your front sidewalk and the street.
+And this July 4th, we’re again hearing the same question we hear every year: can I, Harry or Harriet Homeowner, keep parade watchers off my beautiful tree lawn (or, in the alternative, can I reserve the best seats for my family and friends)?

 The trial court sided with the utility, holding that because the tree lawn was land dedicated to the road right-of-way, the Miller-Lagros could not recover.